lucasXiaofan/cs520_exercise2/coverage_analysis.md

 | BigCodeBench 17 (Process Manager) | 28% | 31% | **+3%** | **27 tests** |

 The iterative improvement shows diminishing returns after iteration 2, with Problem 17 reaching a coverage plateau in iteration 3, suggesting the remaining uncovered lines require specific system states or represent unreachable defensive code.

+# Part 3:

+To test if my coverage improvements actually help find bugs, I injected realistic bugs into one solution from each problem and ran the full test suite.

+### Problem 15: CSV Command Executor

+**Bugs I Added**:
+1. **Off-by-one error**: Started counting from 0 instead of 1 (classic mistake mixing 0-based vs 1-based indexing)
+2. **Wrong return code check**: Changed `returncode == 0` to `returncode != 1` (misunderstanding that errors aren't just exit code 1)
+3. **Missing whitespace filter**: Didn't filter out whitespace-only CSV rows

+**Results**: 7 out of 26 tests failed (27%)

+All 7 failures came from the return code bug (#2).
+Tests like `test_invalid_command` and `test_command_with_timeout` immediately caught it because they check error message output.
+Interestingly, the off-by-one bug wasn't caught - our tests check if files exist but don't verify the exact filenames.
+That's a gap we should fix.

+### Problem 17: Process Manager

+**Bugs I Added**:
+1. **Substring matching bug**: Changed `proc.name() == process_name` to `process_name in proc.name()` (so "note" would match "notepad", "notes", etc.)
+2. **Missing exception handling**: Only caught `NoSuchProcess`, dropped `AccessDenied` and `ZombieProcess` (common when copying from Stack Overflow)
+3. **No wait after terminate**: Forgot to wait for process to die before restarting (race condition)

+**Results**: 15 out of 29 tests failed (52%)

+The missing exception handling caused 8 immediate crashes when `AccessDenied` exceptions weren't caught.
+The missing wait logic broke 6 tests that verify proper cleanup.
+Higher failure rate here shows our exception-focused tests from iterations 1-3 really paid off.

+## What This Tells me

+**Branch coverage matters way more than line coverage.** All the bugs caught were in error paths - exception handling, stderr processing, timeout scenarios.
+The tests we added in iterations 1-3 specifically targeting these branches were the ones that found bugs.

+**my iterative improvements worked.** Without the exception handling tests from iteration 1, Problem 17 would've only caught 3 bugs instead of 15.
+That's a 5x improvement in fault detection.

+**Coverage isn't perfect.** The off-by-one bug slipped through because we checked behavior but not exact outputs.
+High coverage doesn't guarantee correctness - you still need tests that verify the right things.